boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/conflictsmessage.png

-If you click :guilabel:`No` the sync process will be cancelled.
+If you click :guilabel:`No` the sync process will be canceled.
 Click :guilabel:`Yes` to open the :guilabel:`Merge Conflicts` dialog, which will allow you to solve the conflicts.

 On the left side of the dialog, you will find a list of all the conflicting features, grouped by layer.
-Clicking a feature item will display the conflicting values in the table and in the canvas on the right side.
+Clicking a feature item will display the conflicting values in the table and the canvas on the right side.

 .. figure:: img/singleconflict.png

-In the table, all the feature's attributes are shown in rows and the corresponding values for the two conflicting versions are shown in columns:
+In the table, all the feature's attributes are shown in rows, and the corresponding values for the two conflicting versions are shown in columns:

 * :guilabel:`Remote`: The feature as it was modified in the remote repository.
 * :guilabel:`Local`: The feature as it was modified in the local layer.

-There are three aditional columns in the table:
+There are three additional columns in the table:

 * :guilabel:`Original`: shows the **original** values from which both edits came, that is, the last common version of the feature.